samhormozian1/cse15l-lab-reports/labreport2.md

   }
 ```
 The method reverseInPlace does what it is intended to do; however it does not create a new array that inputs the new values in the desired order,
 therefore the outputs were the unchanged.
-This can be fixed by making a placeholder such as
+This can be fixed by making a placeholder to hold the new array elements.

 ---

 ## Part 3